ballerina-platform/lsp4intellij/README.md

 ## License

-lsp4intellij code is distributed under [Apache license 2.0](LICENSE).
+The LSP4Intellij code is distributed under the [Apache license 2.0](LICENSE).

 ## Inspiration

-`Lsp4IntelliJ` is heavily inspired by [intellij-lsp](https://github.com/gtache/intellij-lsp) plugin community.
+`Lsp4IntelliJ` is heavily inspired by the [intellij-lsp](https://github.com/gtache/intellij-lsp) plugin community.
-Credits should go to the original author for his awesome work.
+Credits should go to the original author for his astounding work.

 # Useful Links